tomrodinger/air_conditioner_energy_saver/doc/README.md

 Name | Motion sensor timeout
 UUID | 0x1526
 Properties | WRITE, WRITE NO RESPONSE
-Type | uint32
+Type | UTF-8 String

 ### Specification
-- Timeout duration in seconds (max value: 24 hours = 86400 seconds): 17 bits
+- See the "Formats" section for more details.
+- Time duration is represented by a hexadecimal.
-- Ir code: 6 bits (64 possible IR codes)
+- Ir code: hexadecimal string with max value of FF.
-- Days: 7 bits
-- Total: 30 bits
+- Days of week are represented by a hexadecimal string with max value of FF I.e. 255.

-Example: Emit IR code X every day if no motion is sensed for 2 minutes
+Example: Create a trigger with id 122 that emits ir-code 15 every day if no motion is sensed for 2 minutes:
+- Create: c
+- Trigger id: 7a
-- IR code X: 000001
+- IR code X: f
-- Every day: 1111111
+- Every day: 7f (binary: 1111111)
-- 2 minutes(120 seconds): 1111000
+- 2 minutes(120 seconds): 78
-- => The app would send: 991169
+- => The app would send: **c-7a-f-7f-78**

 ### Comments
-- We need a command to disable/erase a schedule.
 - The App tells the Device the timeout value.
 - The App tells the Device what IR code to emit when timeout value is reached.
 - The App tells at what days the timeout is valid